 Grade: B- (84pts)

-The internet would have you believe that this is a very controversial movie.
-Many sources have hated on the movie due to Brie Larson and the movie’s “feminist agenda”, while many other sources praise the movie for the same reasons.
+Some corners of the internet would have you believe that this was a very controversial movie.
+Many sources have hated on the movie due to Brie Larson and the movie’s “feminist agenda”, while many other sources praised the movie for the same reasons.
 I honestly do not believe the movie was anywhere near as controversial as the internet would have you believe.
-The trolls online make up a pretty small percentage of the population; they are just loud.
+The trolls online made up a pretty small percentage of the population; they were just loud.

 At the end of the day, this was another strong movie from Marvel.
-I did not like it as much as I liked Thor: Ragnarok or Avengers: Infinity War, but it was a fun time at the movies.
+I did not like it as much as I liked Thor: Ragnarok or Avengers: Infinity War, but it was a fun time at the movies nonetheless.
 I think the movie’s biggest problem was the writing.
-The memory loss storyline, and lack of development of Vers’ time with The Kree, gave Brie Larson little to work with and made it hard to get invested in the main character at the beginning of the story, but the filmmakers were able to redeem themselves a bit.
-All the scenes with Nick Fury and Carol Danvers were fun, Carol became a lot more relatable in the second half of the story, Brie Larson was able to shine a bit more in that latter half, there were some great action sequences, and I liked how the filmmakers explored The Skrulls.
-It was not a perfect movie, but I very honestly enjoyed it and cannot wait to see what is in store for Captain Marvel in future movies.
+The memory loss storyline, and lack of development of Vers’ time with the Kree, gave Brie Larson little to work with and made it hard to get invested in the main character at the beginning of the story.
+Fortunately, the filmmakers were able to redeem themselves a bit.
+All the scenes with Nick Fury and Carol Danvers were fun, Carol became a lot more relatable in the second half of the story, Brie Larson was able to shine more—both figuratively and literally—in that latter half, there were some great action sequences, and I liked how the filmmakers explored the Skrulls.
+It was not a perfect movie, but I very honestly enjoyed it, and I am looking forward to seeing what is in store for Captain Marvel in future movies.